whalelogic/real_open_kitchen/README.md

 **My Open Kitchen** is a full-featured Python-Flask web application for recipe management.
 Users can create, edit, delete, and share (fork) recipes — a community-driven kitchen for everyone.

+### __Important!!__

 > Initial source code should be committed into the `main` branch using git add . | git commit | git push -u origin main

 > From then on, always commit to the `test` branch so it can be merged into `main`.

-> Anyone can then add/update/remove code directly or by submitting a pull request which will then be merged by me, though we all have full access.
+> Anyone can then add/update/remove code directly or by submitting a pull request which will then be merged.
+We all have full access.

-> I can facilitate merging the code if anyone runs into issues, just send it my way.

 ---